-- SOC-S 328 Criminology (3 cr.)
+- SOC-S 314 Social Aspects of Health and Medicine (3 cr.)
 P: 3 credit hours of sociology or consent of instructor.
+Survey of the nature of health care systems.
+Patient and professional role behavior are explored, as well as the characteristics of different health care settings. - SOC-S 316 The Family (3 cr.)
+Every semester.
+P: 3 credit hours of sociology or consent of instructor.
+The sociological study of family relationships and the interconnections between the individual, family and wider society.
+Considers American families and other cultures.
+Emphasis on theories and empirical research explaining family patterns. - SOC-S 317 Social Stratification (3 cr.)
+P: 3 credit hours of sociology or consent of instructor.
+Functioning and maintenance of systems of social stratification in local communities, societies, and the global context.
+Correlates and consequences of social class position and mobility. - SOC-S 325 Criminology (3 cr.)
+P: 3 credit hours of sociology or consent of instructor.
+Factors in genesis of crime and organization of criminal behavior from points of view of the person and the group. - SOC-S 328 Juvenile Delinquency (3 cr.)
+P: 3 credit hours of sociology or consent of instructor.
 Legal definition of delinquency, measurement and distribution of delinquency.
 Causal theories considered for empirical adequacy and policy implications.
 Procedures for processing juvenile offenders by police, courts, and prisons are examined. - SOC-S 331 Sociology of Aging (3 cr.)
 P: 3 credit hours of sociology or consent of instructor.
 Survey of the social dimensions of the aging process within a multidisplinary context.
 Emphasis on the empirical and theoretical findings with regard to the role of the elderly in society, problems of the elderly, and cross-cultural differences in the aging process. - SOC-S 335 Race and Ethnic Relations (3 cr.)
 P: 3 credit hours of sociology or consent of instructor.
 Relations between racial and ethnic minority and majority groups; psychological, cultural, and sociological theories of prejudice and discrimination; comparative analysis of diverse systems of intergroup relations. - SOC-S 338 Gender Roles (3 cr.)
 P: 3 credit hours of sociology or consent of instructor.
 Exploration of the research and theories explaining gender roles in contemporary societies.
 Emphasis on defining gender roles; tracing their historical development; considering their implications for work, marriage, parenting, and equality in society.
 Includes cross-cultural comparisons. - SOC-S 340 Social Theory (3 cr.)
 P: 3 credit hours of sociology or consent of instructor.
 Junior standing recommended.
 Sociological theory, with focus on content, form, and historical development.
 Relationship between theories, data, and sociological explanations. - SOC-S 344 Sociology of Childhood (3 cr.)
-P: SOC-S 100 or SOC-S 101 and SOC-S 316, and SOC S232 recommended or by consent of the instructor.
+P: SOC-S 100 or SOC-S 101, SOC-S 316 required and SOC S252 recommended or by consent of the instructor.
 Analysis of childhood as a structural form and children as social agents who contribute to societal reproduction and change.
 Considers the relation of childhood to other social institutions and children's contributions to society historically and cross-culturally.
 Examines how social policies in education, family, work, and the media affect children's lives.